Crypto Onramp/Offramp

 - Fuze returns a

-{ "code": 200, "error": null, "data": { "quoteId": 654321, "from": { "currency": "ETH", "amount": 0.5 }, "to": { "currency": "EUR", "amount": 950.75 // Illustrative amount }, "conversionRate": 1901.50, // Illustrative rate "expiryTime": 1696147560, "createdAt": "2023-10-01T00:05:00Z", "updatedAt": "2023-10-01T00:05:00Z" } }
+{ "code": 200, "error": null, "data": { "quoteId": 654321, "from": { "currency": "ETH", "amount": 0.5 }, "to": { "currency": "EUR", "amount": 950.75 // Illustrative amount }, "conversionRate": 1901.50, // Illustrative rate "expiryTime": 1696147560, "createdAt": "2023-10-01T00:05:00Z", "updatedAt": "2023-10-01T00:05:00Z" } } - Fuze returns a

 Step 2: Execute the Trade (Create Order - Sell Crypto)